 Best Overall: Google Pixel 4a

 Despite the Pixel 4a’s modest pricing, the phone has a flagship-level screen-to-body aspect ratio and a large battery that will last all day.
 Sure, the plastic build and only black color option leave it looking a bit drab, and this particular model doesn’t support 5G.
-But this is a $350 phone with a photography and software experience that beat not just everything else on this list, but even phones that cost three times as much.
+But this is a $350 phone with a camera and software experience that beat not just everything else on this list, but even phones that cost $1,000 or more.

 Best Endurance: Moto G Power